Shumit07/ACM-BCB-Workshop/README.md

 ### Minimum Requirements
 - Laptop with a modern browser
 - High-speed internet
-- (Optional) Google account for **Colab**, or Hugging Face / OpenAI accounts if using APIs
+- Google Colab account
+- Hugging Face or OpenAI API Key (if you have a Plus account)
-- Basic Python familiarity (recommended for notebook demos)
+- Basic Python familiarity

 ### Setup & Resources
 Before the workshop, participants will receive: